 7. The judges will assess and score all eligible entries against the category-specific criteria, which are available on this website.

 8. The judges’ decision is final in all cases.

 9. The categories will be split between judges in order to reduce the burden on judges’ time.

 b.
 All entries in a particular category will be scored by the same judges wherever possible.
 If we receive a very large number of entries in a particular category we will ensure that all entries are scored by the same pool of judges.

 10. The person submitting the entry takes full responsibility for ensuring that all information provided is correct, accurate and presented clearly so as not to be misleading.

 a.
-If it becomes apparent that an entrant has submitted incorrect or inaccurate information, or deliberately misled the judges, all entries from that signatory in any category will be disqualified.
+If it becomes apparent that an entrant has submitted incorrect or inaccurate information, or deliberately misled the judges, the entry will be disqualified.

 b.
-In the even that this becomes apparent after the award has been presented, the award will be revoked and re-presented to the second highest-scoring entry in that category.
+In the event that this becomes apparent after the award has been presented, the award will be revoked and re-presented to the second highest-scoring entry in that category.

 11. The person submitting the entry takes full responsibility for gaining permission to do so from all contributors to the project, including representatives of their own organisation and collaborating organisations.

 a.
 In the case of a collaborative entry, the person submitting the entry takes full responsibility for ensuring the list of collaborating organisations is correct and complete.